hoppa12/TTS-For-Yandex-Android/README.md

 # TTS For Yandex Browser Android
-TTS Extension to allow double tab to start TTS from where you clicked.
+TTS Extension to allow double tap to start TTS from where you tapped.
 Double Tap again to stop

 Can also be used with Chrome or any Chromium based browser.